In any business, your bottom line depends on the way you handle your finances and investing. Books for accountants can help you solve for both.

 In addition, you’ll pick up the terminology of Generally Accepted Accounting Principles (GAAP), which are essential knowledge for every industry.

 For more information on making your job as an accountant easier, check out this post on the essential features of a CRM for accountants.

 Intermediate Accounting (Donald Kieso, Jerry Weygandt, and Terry Warfield)

 In the 16th edition of Intermediate Accounting, you gain the tools of accounting students and professional accountants.

 This book is best suited for individuals who have already read Accounting Made Simple or have basic bookkeeping skills and want to dive deeper into the principles of accounting.
-It’s also a great resource for those who are preparing for the CPA exam or are interested in getting certified in the future.
+It’s also a great resource for those preparing for the CPA exam and those interested in getting certified in the future.

 With this book, you’ll gain valuable access to problems, examples, and other opportunities to apply your accounting skills.

 When working with numbers, the facts rarely lie.
 Yet if we turn to intuition and emotional responses, we are often steered in the wrong direction.